Parametrization of subgrid scales in long-term simulations of the shallow-water equations using machine learning and convex limiting: Introduction

 \itc{The Shallow Water Equations (SWEs) are a system of hyperbolic partial differential equations for the horizontal velocity and the water height.
 These equations describe the flow of a constant-density fluid layer where the horizontal length scale is much larger than the depth.} \itc{In this paper, we use Neural Networks to learn nonlinear fluxes in the coarse discretization of the SWEs.} In particular, we utilize a \itc{four-point} stencil as input to a feed-forward Neural Network and reconstruct non-linear fluxes \itc{in the coarse discretization of the SWEs.} The NN parametrization can be effectively interpreted as a higher-order flux approximation.
 This approximation is less diffusive compared to the standard Lax-Friedrichs discretization on a coarse mesh.
-Moreover, the NN parametrization is local since it requires only \itc{four neighboring} points to reconstruct the flux. \itc{We also demonstrate that our approach allows the application of the NN parametrization to a wide range of parameters outside of the training regime.
-In particular, we show that the NN parametrization generalizes well to larger values of forcing and simulations with topography and Manning's friction.}
+Moreover, the NN parametrization is local since it requires only \itc{four neighboring} points to reconstruct the flux.
+We also demonstrate that our approach allows the application of the NN parametrization to a range of parameters outside of the training regime.
+In particular, we demonstrate that the NN parametrization generalizes well in regimes with increased external forcing up to 40\%.
+In addition, we show that NN parametrization generalizes to simulations with topography and Manning's friction.

-Another advantage of our ML approach is that it can be easily combined with traditional numerical methods for hyperbolic conservation laws to ensure the admissibility of numerical solutions.
+The main novelty of our approach is that we use neural networks to model fluxes, and not the solution itself.
+Thus, we believe that the neural network generalizes better for dynamical regimes not included in the training data, including simulations with topography.
+In addition, we also compare both spectra in long-term stationary simulations and individual solutions, since analysis of energy spectra is essential for many ocean applications.
+Another advantage of our machine learning approach is that it can be easily combined with traditional numerical methods for hyperbolic conservation laws to ensure the admissibility of numerical solutions.
 In particular, we combine our NN parametrization with Monolithic Convex Limiting (MCL) strategy (see, e.g., \cite{Kuzmin2020, hajduk2022algebraically}) to ensure that the numerical solution is within \itc{the admissible set.} We demonstrate numerically that the MCL strategy does not affect the energy spectra in long-term turbulent simulations.
 On the other hand, the MCL improved the behavior of individual solutions near shocks.